 College credit may be earned by successful completion of Advanced Placement courses and examinations taken during high school.
-Grades of 3, 4, or 5 will receive credit for equivalent courses at SWAU.
+Grades of 3, 4, or 5 will receive credit for equivalent courses at SWAU except for English, where a score of 4 or 5 is required.
 Awards are as follows:

-ARTS 111 Beginning Drawing ARTS 212 Introduction to Painting
+ARTS 111 Beginning Drawing

+ARTS 212 Introduction to Painting